poppinace/tasselnetv2plus/README.md

 ```

 ## Permission
 This code is only for non-commercial purposes.
-Please contact Hao Lu (poppinace@foxmail.com) if you are interested in commerial use.
+Please contact Hao Lu (hlu@hust.edu.cn) if you are interested in commerial use.